-Records of marine coating usage and pleasure craft coating usage, as applicable, shall be maintained pursuant to SCAQMD Rule 109 - Recordkeeping for Volatile Organic Compound Emissions, and shall at a minimum include the following information:
+Records of marine coating usage and pleasure craft coating usage, as applicable, shall be maintained pursuant to SCAQMD Rule 109 - Recordkeeping for Volatile Organic Compound Emissions, and shall be made available to the Executive Officer upon request.
+The records shall also include the following information:

-- (A) Material name and manufacturer; - (B) Application method; - (C) Marine coating and pleasure craft coating categories, as applicable, and mix ratio specific to the coating; - (D) Regulatory VOC, for the marine coating and pleasure craft coating, as applicable; - (E) Documentation such as manufacturer specification sheets, material safety data sheets, technical data sheets, or any other air quality data sheets that indicate the material is intended for use as a marine coating, pleasure craft coating or solvent, as applicable; - (F) Current manufacturer specification sheets, material safety data sheets, technical data sheets, or air quality data sheets, which list the actual VOC and regulatory VOC, for each marine coating and pleasure craft coating, as applicable and, - Any person using an emission control system shall maintain daily records of key system operating parameters which will demonstrate continuous operation and compliance of the emission control system during periods of VOC emission producing activities.
+- (A) Material name and manufacturer; - (B) Application method; - (C) Marine coating and pleasure craft coating categories, as applicable, and mix ratio specific to the coating; - (D) Regulatory VOC, for the marine coating and pleasure craft coating, as applicable; - (E) Documentation such as manufacturer specification sheets, material safety data sheets, technical data sheets, or any other air quality data sheets that indicate the material is intended for use as a marine coating, pleasure craft coating or solvent, as applicable; - (F) Current manufacturer specification sheets, material safety data sheets, technical data sheets, or air quality data sheets, which list the actual VOC and regulatory VOC, for each marine coating and pleasure craft coating, as applicable and, - (2) Recordkeeping Requirements for Emission Control System

+Any person using an emission control system shall maintain daily records of key system operating parameters which will demonstrate continuous operation and compliance of the emission control system during periods of VOC emission producing activities.
 "Key system operating parameters" are those parameters necessary to ensure or document compliance with subparagraph (h)(5)(A), including, but not limited to, temperatures, pressure drops, and air flow rates."